We're excited to have you learn about us!

 The television ministry is the oldest of its kind in America.
 On January 13, 1952 God led Grove to begin a weekly television broadcast that is today the longest-running Christian program in America.
 The Victory Hour is a live broadcast of our Sunday morning (11:00 AM) worship service on NBC12 and streamed on the internet at groveave.tv/

-Each and every week thousands of people across Virginia set their televisions to NBC12 to participate in “church” through the live broadcast of the worship service of Grove.
+Each week thousands across Virginia participate in “church” through the LIVE broadcast on NBC12 of Grove's 11AM worship service.
 The television program known as The Victory Hour has been an integral part of Grove’s overall ministry efforts for nearly 70 years.
-It reaches into neighborhoods, medical facilities, nursing and assisted living communities, and even into jails where it connects hearts and minds together in a live worship experience.
+It reaches into neighborhoods, medical facilities, nursing and assisted living communities, and jails where it connects hearts and minds together in a live worship experience.

 Locations have changed, names have changed, means of communication have changed, but one thing remained constant – the desire to be a people following Jesus to make disciples of the changing generations coming up and the nations coming in.
 (Matt.
 28:18-20)